fubark/cyber/docs/docs.md

 ```

 ## `any`.
+Unlike `dynamic`, `any` is statically typed and performs type checks at compile-time.
-A variable with the `any` type can hold any value, but copying it to narrowed type destination will result in a compile error:
+`any` type can hold any value, but copying it to narrowed type destination will result in a compile error:
 ```cy
 func square(i int):
     return i * i